Parityaj Welfare Foundation Founder Amit Singh honoured at International Buddhist Conference - www.lokmattimes.com

 Parityaj Welfare Foundation Founder Amit Singh honoured at International Buddhist Conference

-PNN Dehradun (Uttarakhand) [India], April 3: Amit Singh, the Founder of Parityaj Welfare Foundation, an organisation committed to educational ...
+Dehradun (Uttarakhand) [India], April 4: Amit Singh, the Founder of Parityaj Welfare Foundation, an organisation committed to educational initiatives, ...

-Dehradun (Uttarakhand) [India], April 3: Amit Singh, the Founder of Parityaj Welfare Foundation, an organisation committed to educational initiatives, was honoured at the International Conference on Theravada Buddhism and Social Engagement in Dehradun by former President Ram Nath Kovind for his contribution to social work.
+Dehradun (Uttarakhand) [India], April 4: Amit Singh, the Founder of Parityaj Welfare Foundation, an organisation committed to educational initiatives, was honoured at the International Conference on Theravada Buddhism and Social Engagement in Dehradun by former President Shri Ram Nath Kovind for his contribution to social work.

-Buddhist monks and scholars from 11 countries participated in the conference on Monday and commended Singh for his noble endeavours.
+Buddhist monks and scholars from 11 countries participated in the conference on Monday and commended Mr Singh for his noble endeavours.
 Uttarakhand Governor Lieutenant General (Retd.)
-Gurmit Singh also graced the occasion.
+Shri Gurmit Singh also graced the occasion.

 AllHeart Web Inc., which has a presence in 120+ countries, specialises in offering versatile SaaS solutions across various sectors.
 It has more than 6,000 clients, including some of the leading global giants.
 The company has recently launched a new product – SyberFort – which works to safeguard websites and data from spoofing attacks.